Intraductal papilloma is a benign breast condition. This means it is not cancer.

 A papilloma is a growth a bit like a wart.
 These can grow inside the ducts of the breast, often near to the nipple.

-Usually ductal papillomas are between 1 and 2cm in size.
-Sometimes they can be double that, about 4cm.
+Usually, intraductal papillomas are between 1 and 2cm in size.
+Sometimes they can be slightly larger.
 Often there is only one papilloma which can be easily removed.
 Sometimes there are many of them.
-In these cases, the whole area containing the papillomas can be removed.
+This is called papillomatosis.

 Papilloma is not a cancer and is very unlikely to develop into a cancer.
-But the cells of the papilloma should be examined under the microscope after it has been removed.
+But the cells of the papilloma should be examined under the microscope.
+The sample of cells is taken by a

 You might notice any of the following: